 This landing page is what you see when you first navigate to the Zoom marketplace.

-Zoom have a beautifully designed app marketplace that makes building, installing, and using all of the third party applications as easy as you could hope.
-When we took a closer look, there are three aspects of the Zoom store that really stand out as contributing to this awesome user experience:
+Zoom have a beautifully designed app marketplace that makes building, installing and using all of the third party applications as easy as you could hope.
+When we took a closer look, there are three aspects that really stand out as contributing to this awesome user experience:

 1. Minimal Design